Vegetto/HackyFairgame/hacky-README.md

 start_amazon.bash explains how it can be used.
+This runs one "focus group" at once.
+Running multiple instances will make them run and check in parallel.

 Here's the config used:
 {